Ewparson/nightxcl0ud/README.md

 - 👋 Hi, I’m @nightxcl0ud or Emaan!
 - 👀 I’m interested in Video games Anime AI Architecture and deep learning
 - 🌱 I’m currently learning Nvidia Ai Work Bench
-- 💞️ I’m looking to collaborate on Ai in video games and robotics to help with task and npc naritive and world immersion.
+- 💞️ I’m looking to collaborate on generative Ai in video games and robotics to help with task and npc naritive and world immersion.
 - 📫 emaanwilson@gmail.com or https://www.linkedin.com/in/emaan-wilson-parson-168640288/
 - 😄 Pronouns: ...
 HE/HIM
 - ⚡ Fun fact: ...
 I got Cutting Edge in world of warcraft in the first expansion of dragonflight!